A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 \subsection{Local dynamical indicators for rare events}

+As discussed in Sect. \ref{sect:finite}, applications of dynamical systems theory to geophysical data must account for short or incomplete sets of data.
+Here, we investigate whether two local dynamical systems indicators and associated second-order statistics can provide information on data-limited chaotic systems.

-The estimation of the above-mentioned local dimension $d$ rests on the application of extreme value theory to Poincar\'e recurrences in dynamical systems.
+The estimation of the local dimension $d$, mentioned in Sect. \ref{sect:finite} above rests on the application of extreme value theory to Poincar\'e recurrences in dynamical systems.
 This approach was first introduced in \cite{lucarini2016extremes} and \cite{faranda2017dynamical}.
 For a given point $z$ in phase space (e.g., a given sea-level pressure map over a given geographical domain), one computes the probability that the system returns within a ball of radius $e^{-u}$ centered on the point $z$.
-The \citet{freitas2010hitting} theorem, modified by \citet{lucarini2012universal}, states that the negative logarithmic returns
+To do so we first define negative logarithmic returns as: